caseybreen/gompertztrunc/cran-comments.md

 ### R CMD Check results
 > On windows-x86_64-devel (r-devel), ubuntu-gcc-release (r-release), fedora-clang-devel (r-devel) checking CRAN incoming feasibility ...
 NOTE

-  Maintainer: 'Maria Osborne <mariaosborne@berkeley.edu>' New submission
+  Maintainer: 'Maria Osborne <mariaosborne@berkeley.edu>'

+  New submission

 > On fedora-clang-devel (r-devel) checking HTML version of manual ...
 NOTE
   Skipping checking HTML validation: no command 'tidy' found

+0 errors ✓ | 0 warnings ✓ | 2 notes x

 ### Notes
-* The note about HTML validation only occurs on fedora-clang-devel and does not seem significant.
-The HTML version of the manual is validated when checked on the local R server.
+* The note about HTML validation only occurs on fedora-clang-devel and does not seem critical.
+The HTML version of the manual is able to be validated on windows-x86_64-devel.